 People don’t usually know where to look for balloon decorators, since you typically don’t find many around.
 Consumers usually start their search in the yellow pages or in local online directories.
 For this reason, you want to have your company listed in these places.

 Balloon Business Resources

 This group supports event planning professionals, plus caterers and other vendors in the entertainment industry.

 Learn How to Twist Balloons

 Is your niche market is party balloons for children’s birthdays?
-You may want to demonstrate your skills at festivals or charity events in your area.
-If you enjoy being around people and entertaining, balloon twisting can be a great way to attract new clients.
+In this case, you may want to demonstrate your skills at festivals or charity events in your area.
+Do you enjoy being around people and entertaining?
+Balloon twisting works really well to attract new clients.